rcrades/particle-app-2024/README.md

 ## More Detailed Overview

-The Particle Accelerator project is an interactive particle simulation tool that allows users to adjust various parameters to see how they affect the behavior of particles on a canvas.
+The Particle Project project is an interactive particle simulation tool that allows users to adjust various parameters to see how they affect the behavior of particles on a canvas.
 The application provides a user-friendly interface for customizing the simulation and saving/loading these configurations.

 ## Detailed Features List